Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Heals the Gut Lining

-Dates are rich in dietary fibre that feeds good gut bacteria, reduces gut inflammation, and helps restore normal bowel movements after norovirus disrupts your digestive system.
+Dates are rich in dietary fibre and natural compounds that feed good gut bacteria, reduce inflammation in the intestinal lining, and help restore normal bowel movements after norovirus has completely disrupted your digestive system.

 04